 Health & Wellbeing Community Referral - Link Worker: Paula McElligott

-Community Development worker Christine Gaffney is available at Kenmare FRC to offer support to community groups.
-Christine will happily support community groups taking collective action on issues that are important to them.
-Please feel free to contact Christine on 064 6642790.
+Community Development worker is available at Kenmare FRC to offer support to community groups.
+They will happily support community groups taking collective action on issues that are important to them.
+Please feel free to call on 064 6642790.

 Our community resource room is a comfortable space consisting of a medium sized room equipped with comfy couches, DVD, radio/CD player, kitchenette & toilet.
 The room is ideal for community meetings & low impact activities.
 The rental rate is between €10 - €15 per hour and can be booked by ringing the office on 064 6642790.
 Priority for use of this room will be given to community groups or those offering a low cost service or activity that is of some benefit to the community.
 Groups already using the room include Brownies, community art groups, peer support group, parent & toddler, community drumming group, knitting group & Breastfeeding Group.